PhD Program Application

 International Student Admission

-Due to additional time needed for processing the applications, the complete application and official academic credentials - beginning with secondary school records - should be received by the Graduate Admissions Office at least seven months prior to the semester he or she plans to enter.
-International applicants must also include scores on Test of English as a Foreign Language (TOEFL) if English is not the native language.
+International applicants will need to include scores on Test of English as a Foreign Language (TOEFL) if English is not the native language.
 Proper immigration documents and evidence of financial resources are also required.
 The GRE requirement is not waived for foreign students.
+To learn more about applying as an international student, please review the Graduate School's International Student Application Instructions.

 Delay of Admission